-2. Discussion & Action Item(s):
+5. Discussion/Approval(s):

 - a.
 Discussion / Approval to Fund Travel and Attendance for twelve (12) staff members to the APPA 50th Annual Training Institute Conference from January 26 29, 2025 in Las Vegas, Nevada at an estimated cost of \$18,364.00. - b.
 Discussion / Approval to fund the Imperial County Adult Summit 2024 - c.
-Discussion / Approval to fund two (2) District Attorney Investigator II positions for the Imperial County District Attorney's Office
+Discussion / Approval to fund two (2) District Attorney Investigator II positions and two (2) vehicles for the Imperial County District Attorney's Office